Gaze on the Prize: Shaping Visual Attention with Return-Guided Contrastive Learning: Results

 \subsection{How do different attention mechanisms affect visual RL performance?
 (RQ1)}

 We evaluate PPO agents on six ManiSkill3 tasks, comparing three architectural variants: (1) a baseline without attention, (2) patch attention, and (3) our foveal attention, all without contrastive learning.
 This comparison is to isolate the effect of attention architecture independent of the contrastive learning objective.
+For the foveal attention without contrastive learning, we retain the same parametric Gaussian attention head but remove the return-guided contrastive supervision.
+Thus, the attention parameters receive gradients only from the RL objective.
+This ensures that any performance difference is attributable purely to the architectural structure of the attention mechanism rather than the additional contrastive signal.
 As shown in the top row of Figure~\ref{fig:ppo}, both attention mechanisms increase sample efficiency (measured by steps to 50\% success rate) in five out of six tasks compared to the baseline without attention.
 Additionally, we observe that our foveal attention consistently reaches the 50\% success rate faster than patch attention across all tasks.
 These findings suggest that while spatial attention generally adds value when training visual RL, the architectural choice matters.
 We observe that structured focus provides a better inductive bias for object-centric manipulation, which usually requires focused localization throughout the task.
 Interestingly, we noticed that on \texttt{PushT} task, patch attention underperforms the baseline, suggesting that unconstrained weights can deteriorate training.
 Without structural constraints, attention may focus on misleading features or shift too rapidly during training which leads to unstable training.
 On the other hand, our foveal attention appears to provide essential regularization, preventing these failure modes while maintaining flexibility to focus on task-relevant regions.
 See Figure~\ref{fig:attention-comparison} for the visualization of the two attention variants on an example task.